hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 Alternately, you can use the configuration designer, which lets you select multiple modules and fill in their variables to build a much more useful initial configuration.
 See [the configuration designer docs](./design.html) for details.

-## Sourcing Modules Within Private Terraform Enterprise (PTFE)

-To use modules published to the current PTFE instance, you can use the hostname `localterraform.com` as the host portion of the source rather than using the literal hostname.
-For instance:
+### The Generic Module Hostname (`localterraform.com`)

+Optionally, you can use the generic hostname `localterraform.com` in module sources instead of the literal hostname of a Private Terraform Enterprise (PTFE) instance.
+When Terraform is executed on a PTFE instance, it automatically requests any `localterraform.com` modules from that instance.

+For example:

 ```hcl
 module "vpc" {